qianyu-berkeley/NLP_study/Notes/NLP_tasks.md

     * download datasets
     * preprocessing
   * Use high-level trainer API
-  * Use a customer training loop
+  * Or Use a customer training loop
   * Leverage the accelerated library

 * A simple end to end code example (pytorch)